tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/ec2.md

   2. Stop a running virtual machine.
 A stopped virtual machine doesn’t incur charges, except for attached resources like network-attached storage.
 A stopped virtual machine can be started again but likely on a different host.
 If you’re using network-attached storage, your data persists.
   3. Reboot: Turn off, then on again.
 You won’t lose any persistent data when rebooting a virtual machine because it stays on the same host.
   4. Terminate: delete the VM.
 You can’t start a virtual machine that you’ve terminated.
 The virtual machine is deleted, usually together with its dependencies, like network-attached storage and public and private IP addresses.
 A terminated virtual machine doesn’t incur charges.

+## Allocating a public IP address

+The public IPv4 address assigned to your EC2 instance is subject to change.
+For example, when you stop and start your instance, AWS assigns a new public IPv4 address.
+Therefore, you will learn how to attach a fixed public IP address to the virtual machine in the following section.

+AWS offers a service called `Elastic IPs` for allocating fixed public IP addresses.

 ## Load Balancer